Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Introduction

+\item we present a parameter estimation problem from climate modeling which naturally leads to the solution of an inverse problem of the form \eqref{eq:posteriorb}, in which only noisy evaluations of the forward model are available, demonstrating favourable behaviour of ensemble Kalman based methods in a setting where $G_1$ is random;

-\begin{itemize} \item by means of multiscale analysis we demonstrate that the ensemble Kalman sampler (EKS, which does not use gradients of the forward model) exhibits an averaging property which enables the algorithm to avoid undesirable effects of noise in the forward model evaluations;
+\item by means of multiscale analysis in the setting where $G_1$ is periodic, we demonstrate that the EKS \eqref{eq:eksN} (which does not use gradients of the forward model) exhibits an averaging property that leads to recovery of the SDEs applied with $G_1(\cdot) \equiv 0$;

-\item by means of multiscale analysis we demonstrate that Langevin based samplers (which use gradients of the forward model) exhibit a homogenization property which causes the algorithm to slow down in the presence of noise in the forward model evaluations;
+\item in the same multiscale setting, we demonstrate that the ELS \eqref{eq:interacting-langevin} (which uses gradients of the forward model) exhibits a homogenization property which causes the algorithm to slow down and recover an SDE different from the one with $G_1(\cdot) \equiv 0$;

-\item we introduce the ensemble GP sampler (GPS) which combines the benefits of the EKS (averaging out noisy forward model evaluations) with the benefits of Langevin based sampling (exact gradients and exact posteriors), overcoming the drawbacks of the two methods (uncontrolled approximation of the posterior, slow performance in presence of noisy forward model evaluations respectively);
+\item we introduce the ensemble GP sampler (EGPS) which combines the benefits of the EKS (averaging out noisy forward model evaluations) with the benefits of Langevin based sampling (exact gradients and exact posteriors), overcoming the drawbacks of the two methods (uncontrolled approximation of the posterior, slow performance in presence of noisy forward model evaluations respectively);

-\item we employ numerical experiments to illustrate the averaging and homogenization effects of the EKS and Langevin samplers, and to show the benefits of the GPS.
+\item we employ numerical experiments to illustrate the averaging and homogenization effects of the EKS and Langevin samplers, and to show the benefits of the EGPS.

 \end{itemize}